tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 The ideal would be to have an editor review my work after each writing session.
 A more realistic approach may be to get reviews on drafts of my posts.

 I could start by asking people I know.
-I think this level of feedback would help me grow beyond my current skillset.
+I think this level of feedback would help me grow beyond my current skill set.
 Depending on my goals, at some point having a professional editor review my work and provide feedback may be necessary to get to the next level.

 I do not currently have any plans around this, but it may be something I should consider if I want next-level improvement.

 ##### Mentally demanding

-I do find find I need to be focused to write.
+I do find I need to be focused to write.
 Since each post is on a different topic, I can hopefully avoid falling into the trap of "doing scales" and performing mindless repetitions.

-There are aspect of the process that are more difficult than others.
+There are aspects of the process that are more difficult than others.
 One example of an easier task is using a tool like [Grammarly](https://www.grammarly.com/) to check spelling and grammar.
 Rather than accept suggestions, there's an opportunity for me to better understand why something is grammatically incorrect or how a word is properly spelled.

 ##### Hard to do

 I have found writing and editing my posts to be difficult.
-I often find I go into a post thinking I know what I'm going to write, but when sitting down to write struggle to get idea out in a coherent manner.
+I often find I go into a post thinking I know what I'm going to write, but when sitting down to write struggle to get the idea out in a coherent manner.
 Instead, I have to spend a lot of time shaping and connecting my thoughts to get an idea fully formed.
 Even when I have a draft in place there are numerous rounds of re-reading and editing to try to improve it.

 ##### Driven by good goals